FriendsOfCake/Authenticate/readme.md

     );
 ```

+### Setup both:

-Example to setup both, it will first try to read the cookie, if that fails will try with form data:
+It will first try to read the cookie, if that fails will try with form data:
 ```php
     //in $components
     public $components = array(